oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/home.md

 join_the_team:
   title: "Join the Team"
   content: "We are always on the lookout for talented co-op students who help us out for 4-month terms.
-We also have the following positions open:"
+We have the following positions open:"
   jobs:
     - "Front-End Web Developer - Toronto, Ontario"
+    - "Web+Technologies Developer - Toronto, Ontario"
+    - "Visual Designer + Themer - Toronto, Ontario"
+    - "Content Editor + Themer - Toronto, Ontario"
   btn: "MORE ABOUT CAREERS"

 work: "Who We Work With"